 FALL ‘6 WEEKENDS’ 2019 PERMACULTURE DESIGN CERTIFICATE COURSE

 Austin,TX and the surrounding area is unique in that we are home to many mission driven organizations working to build sustainability and community.
 This course is designed to connect the participants with many local organizations with an array of missions.
-It is our hope that our students will finish the course with a toolbox of design techniques and strategies as well as connections with organizations and people who can help guide them towards new opportunities to learn, volunteer and work in various fields of interest related to sustainability.
+Students will finish this course with a toolbox of design techniques and strategies as well as connections with organizations and people who can help guide them towards new opportunities to learn, volunteer and work in various fields of interest related to sustainability.

 Tuition is set as sliding scale, with the tuition ranging from $650-$1,050.
 A $300 non-refundable deposit is required to hold your seat in the course.
-The second tuition installment of $200 is due 1 week before class starts, on Friday, January 4th.
+The second tuition installment of $200 is due 1 month before class starts.
 The last tuition installment is due on your first day of class, where you will pay $150-$550.

 FALL 2019 PERMACULTURE DESIGN CERTIFICATE COURSE SCHEDULE

 This course includes classroom instruction from lead facilitator Caroline Riley and guest instructors.
-It features hands-on learning projects, including your final site design project.
-The final design project sites are chosen from student’s properties and are group design projects.
-When complete the property owner will come away with both a conceptual design as well as many detailed designs for areas of interest from each design participant in the group.
+It features hands-on learning activities, including your final site design project.
+Required reading: Rosemary Marrow’s Earth User’s Guide to Permaculture Design.
+Each weekend will have additional readings for reflection and resources for personal extensions.
+The final design project sites are chosen from student’s properties.
+Each student will create a conceptual design and choose at least one area to solidify in all of the details needed to implement.
 For more details about the content and schedule, scroll down this page.

-October 20 – Day 4: Earthworks, Ponds, Keyline Design, & Hands-on activity With Mike Wolfert of Symbiosis Regenerative Systems & Mycology with Daniel Reyes of MycoAlliance (Please Link)
+October 20 – Day 4: Earthworks, Ponds, Keyline Design, & Hands-on activity With Mike Wolfert of Symbiosis Regenerative Systems Mycology with MycoAlliance

 November 9 – Day 5: Climate Based Home Design, Natural Building Techniques and Hands-on cob building activity with Kindra Welch and John Curry of Clay, Sand, Straw